Key Ideas about this Work of Art

-In Truly Grateful, the artist moves her focus away from her family and back towards herself, and the resulting self-portrait is one of quiet, contemplative acceptance.
-The artist represents herself at bust length, draped in a bright blue scarf, with her head bowed and eyes closed, perhaps in midst of prayer.
-McIver’s signature brushwork, patchy and lively, adds a marked contrast to an otherwise peaceful scene.
-She does not highlight any other figures or objects in this canvas, allowing the viewer to focus solely on the artist herself and her emotional state.
-The yellow-orange background surrounds her figure with a warm glow, reminiscent of the traditional gold-leaf ground seen in traditional European icons.
-As a result, the painting exudes a calming, almost spiritual atmosphere.
+In Truly Grateful the artist shifts her focus from her family to herself.
+The resulting self-portrait portrays quiet acceptance.
+The artist depicts herself wearing a black jacket and a blue scarf, with her head bowed and her eyes closed.
+McIver’s lively brushstrokes add contrast to an otherwise peaceful scene.
+She does not highlight any other figures or objects in this painting.
+This allows the viewer to focus on the image of the artist and her emotional state.
+The warm orange background creates a calm, almost spiritual glow around the subject.
+The effect is similar to that of the gold leaf backgrounds seen in medieval and early Renaissance paintings, which symbolized divine light.

-It is possible to examine McIver’s personal biography to determine the significance of the title, Truly Grateful.
-Over the past five years, McIver has grappled with the ongoing repercussions of her mother’s death.
-Her mother’s passing left Renee, McIver’s sister, without a caretaker to provide her with the assistance, comfort and protection required due to her disabilities.
-McIver, bolstered by a promise made to her mother years prior, became Renee’s primary guardian, taking on all related responsibilities and allowing her sister to move into her home.
-After years of struggle, Renee recently moved into her own apartment complex for the handicapped and disabled, freeing McIver to pursue her artistic career at a more fervent pace while being reassured of Renee’s continued care and contentment.
+Since 2004 McIver has dealt with the ongoing effects of her mother’s death.
+Her mother’s passing left Renee, McIver’s sister, without a caregiver.
+McIver kept a promise she made to her mother years before and became Renee’s primary guardian.
+She moved her sister into her home and provided the assistance, comfort, and protection Renee needs due to her mental disability.
+After years of struggle, Renee moved into an apartment complex for individuals with disabilities.
+McIver is able to pursue her artistic career at a faster pace while being reassured by her sister’s continued care.